enonic/old-xp-doc/doc/developer/site/filters.rst

 Execution order
 ---------------
-An application can contain multiple filters, declared in ``site.xml``.
-And also multiple applications can be selected for a Site.
+An application can contain multiple filters declared in ``site.xml``.
+Multiple applications can be selected for a Site.
 When a page is rendered, all the filters declared in all the applications selected for the site will be executed.
 The order in which the filters are executed depends on the filters ``order`` (as defined in ``site.xml``) and the order of the applications configured on the Site.

 The filters with a **lower order** will be executed **first**.
-In case there are several filters with the same ``order`` number, then the position of the applications (as configured for a Site in Content Studio) determines the order.
+In case there are several filters with the same ``order`` number, the position of the applications (as configured for a Site in Content Studio) determines the order of execution.

 The filter-chain execution can be interrupted from either a controller or a filter by setting the ``applyFilters`` field in the response.
 When this value is set to ``false`` all of the remaining filters will be skipped.
+(See :ref:`http-response`).